jaeyoung-l/jaeyoung-l.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently working as a research fellow at the University of Oxford, focusing on automating mechanistic interpretability.
+I am currently working on automating mechanistic interpretability.
 I am also broadly interested in interpretability across different modalities.

 I received my B.S. in Computer Science and Engineering from Seoul National University.
 I have conducted research on multimodal and large language models (MLLM/LLM), advised by [Saadia Gabriel](https://saadiagabriel.com/) and [Youngjae Yu](https://yj-yu.github.io/home/).